bozuko/bozuko/INSTALL.md

     restart ssh

 ### Configure bozuko upstart script for the proper user
+*Remove this file if this is a db server.*

     emacs /etc/init/bozuko.conf

 ### Configure bozuko logrotate script for the proper user
+*Remove this file if this is a db server.*

     emacs /etc/logrotate.d/bozuko